ogchamp2/Zokou-2.0-englishV/README.md

 ## Contributions

 Contributions to Zokou are welcome!
-If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

+   thinks to these persons ;

+   **Fatao** who added commands (Fancy, gpt, dalle, apk); <br>

+   **CrazyPrice** who hosted a second website for the session_id;

 ## License